Washoe County assistance programs.

 There are several organizations and programs in northern Nevada, including Reno and Washoe County, that provide families and individuals with help.
 Some of the organizations are listed below, and include:

-Some of the programs offered by the Salvation Army include shelter, housing and rental assistance, vision, health care, and dental referrals, emergency food vouchers, clothing vouchers, utility bill assistance, diapers, and emergency food boxes, and funds for security deposits.
+Some of the programs offered by the Salvation Army include shelter, housing and rental assistance, vision, health care, and dental referrals.
+They also have free back to school supplies in Washoe County, emergency food vouchers, clothing vouchers, utility bill assistance, diapers, Christmas toys from Angel Tree and funds for security deposits.
 Read more Reno Salvation Army assistance.

 City of Reno - Housing Authority - This local government agency provides housing and rent assistance and subsidies for paying rent and utility bills.
 Subsidies are also provided for privately owned apartments, condos, houses and mobile homes in the local community.
 The location is also the local Nevada 8 section 8 housing agency.
-More on section 8, or dial 775-331-5138.
+More on section 8 in Nevada, or dial 775-331-5138.

 Tahoe Family Solutions (this was formerly Children's Cabinet at Incline Village) - A limited area of Washoe County and Reno Nevada can get help from this non-profit.
 The FRC offers low to moderate income clients, the unemployed and working poor who reside in the following zip codes: 89450, 89451, 89452, and 89402, emergency financial assistance.
 Apply for help for paying your rent, health care and prescriptions, and maybe even energy bills, when funding is available.